 - Pinto beans add fiber and protein that make this hearty enough to be a full meal, not just a side

-The base is simple — brown some ground beef, stir in a packet of taco seasoning with a splash of water, and let it simmer into a saucy, boldly spiced meat.
-While that cools, you chop up a head of crispy iceberg lettuce and load the bowl with bell peppers, tomatoes, olives, beans, green onions, and a generous handful of shredded cheddar.
+The whole thing starts with browning ground beef and stirring in taco seasoning with a little water until it simmers down into this saucy, deeply spiced meat.
+While that cools off, you chop up a big head of crispy iceberg lettuce and pile the bowl high — bell peppers, tomatoes, black olives, beans, green onions, and a ridiculous amount of shredded cheddar.
+Lily's in charge of the veggie chopping now, and honestly she's faster than I am.

 How It Comes Together